 Collecting An Offering Is No Longer A Concern – Fifteen years ago I was on staff at a church in a cold climate.
 During a very heavy snow storm on Saturday we wrestled with closing services on Sunday.
 We listed the pros and cons to help make the decision.
 At the top of the con list was “loss of revenue”.
 We hadn’t moved to electronic giving.
 So our whole offering was collected physically by passing a plate.
 Last year 90% of giving at Christmas Fellowship Miami was online.
 This percentage will only continue to increase.
 So ditch the outdated concern that you are losing 2% of your giving when you close a physical service.

-New faith based movie coming out Spring ’21 – MY BROTHER’S KEEPER.
-The story of a returning war veteran struggling with PTSD and readjusting to life back home.
+There is a New faith based movie coming out in Spring ’21 called MY BROTHER’S KEEPER.
+It is the story of a returning war veteran struggling with PTSD and readjusting to life back home.
 With a new found faith on the line, and the help of some friends, this hero is faced with some tough decisions.

 Be Clear On the Goal – This is a chance to give a break to your guests during a busy month.
 So let them know this is for them.
 Now it also has an additional benefit for your volunteers and staff, but don’t publicly frame it that way.
 If you do, it may inadvertently give the false impression that your volunteers and staff are lazy.
 Which after working in ministry for 20 years, I can attest, is not true.